Board Of Trustees

 Secretary

-Christine McKinnon joined the MCS Board in 2022.
+Christine McKinnon joined the MCS Board in 2023.
 She holds a master’s degree in education and a bachelor’s degree in biology-botany, and German teaching.
 She previously taught full time for the Richland School District and is currently a high school substitute teacher.
 She is an active volunteer in the Mid-Columbia region.
 Her community service includes decades as a WSU Master Food Preserver, FIRST Robotics Tournament Director, FIRST robotics coach for FLL & FTC, a regional science fair judge, and Benton-Franklin County Fair-preserved food judge.
 She is also involved with the Mid-Columbia Youth Orchestras (MCYO) when it restarted in 2015.
 She serves as the Parent Chair of the MCYO.
-She is passionate about supporting and enriching lives through music in the Mid-Columbia Region.

 Board Member